 Lyft, which produces a no-nicotine snuff or snus, wanted to begin working with sustainable packaging materials.
 Their highly-designed canister required a unique, high-performance biocomposite from Trifilon.
 That material forms the mechanically demanding product just as well as the original plastic recipe.
 But the new canisters, colored green, improve sustainability metrics, like the CO2 footprint, dramatically.

 The plant fibers in the biocomposite even give the canisters a desirable haptic characteristic,

 And the canisters are still recyclable in regular plastic streams.
 Lyft sees this material as just the first step in a journey toward more sustainable packaging.

 Products made with BioLite communicate a lot to your customer.
 It tells them you are committed to circular economies, near-to-home production, reducing fossil dependence, supporting biodiversity, and developing renewable feedstocks.
 Incorporating BioLite into your product also says you have upheld the high quality standards that customers have come to expect from your brand.

 The optimized plant fibers make BioLite stronger than competing biocomposites.
-And due to their natural low density, they enable an easy light weighting option compared to conventional talc and glass reinforced plastic materials.
+And due to their natural low density, they enable an easy light weighting option compared to conventional talc reinforced plastic materials.
 And when molded BioLite looks and feels more organic.
 Its matte finish can be speckled with plant fibers.
 More product designers are finding that an organic look quickly communicates that customers are making a sustainable choice.

 The promise of natural fibers